2009 New England Patriots season: Departures

 During the second day of the draft, cornerback Ellis Hobbs was traded to the Philadelphia Eagles for two 2009 fifth-round draft selections.

 On June 4, safety Rodney Harrison, who became a free agent following the 2008 season, retired from football.

-On August 17, the Patriots traded defensive endLe Kevin Smith to the Denver Broncos with a seventh-round pick in the 2010 NFL Draft acquired in a trade with the Philadelphia Eagles (see below) in exchange for the Broncos' 2010 fifth-round pick, which became the selection that went to the Oakland Raiders in a prior trade.
+On August 17, the Patriots traded defensive end Le Kevin Smith to the Denver Broncos with a seventh-round pick in the 2010 NFL Draft acquired in a trade with the Philadelphia Eagles (see below) in exchange for the Broncos' 2010 fifth-round pick, which became the selection that went to the Oakland Raiders in a prior trade.
 On August 25, the Patriots again traded with the Broncos, this time sending guard Russ Hochstein to the Broncos for the same seventh-round draft selection in the 2010 draft.

 After playing in the team's first three preseason games as a reserve, linebacker Tedy Bruschi announced his retirement on August 31, after 13 seasons with the Patriots.

-During final roster cutdowns, on September 5, the Patriots traded tight end David Thomas to the New Orleans Saints in exchange for a conditional seventh-round pick in the 2011 NFL Draft, which later became a sixth-round pick.
+During final roster cutdowns, on September 5, the Patriots traded tight end David Thomas to the New Orleans Saints in exchange for a conditional seventh-round pick in the 2011 NFL draft, which later became a sixth-round pick.

-The next day, the Patriots traded All-Pro defensive endRichard Seymour to the Oakland Raiders in exchange for a first-round selection in the 2011 NFL Draft.
+The next day, the Patriots traded All-Pro defensive end Richard Seymour to the Oakland Raiders in exchange for a first-round selection in the 2011 NFL Draft.